dlatk/dlatk/README.md

 # Differential Language Analysis ToolKit

 DLATK is an end to end human text analysis package for Python 3.
 It is specifically *suited for social media, Psychology, and health research*, developed originally for projects out of the University of Pennsylvania, Stony Brook University, and Stanford University.
-Currently, it has been used in over 75 peer-reviewed publicaitons (many from before there was an article to reference).
+Currently, it has been used in over 100 peer-reviewed publicaitons (many from before there was an article to reference).

+Dlatk is designed to handle the multi-level nature of language (words belong to documents, written by people, within communities) that makes it particularly useful for psychological and social science.

-DLATK can perform:
+Some examples of what DLATK can perform:

-- linguistic feature extraction (i.e. turning text into variables)
+- linguistic feature extraction (i.e. turning text into features or variables for analyses)
 - differential language analysis (i.e. finding the language that is most associated with psychological or health variables)
 - wordcloud visualization
 - statistical- and machine learning-based supervised prediction (regression and classification)